esteban-mendoza/flask-poc/README.md

 - uses Alembic for data migrations,
 - implements development and production configurations,
 - uses Docker Compose for local development,
-- uses Swagger for API documentation.
+- Swagger for API documentation,
+- Gunicorn as a WSGI production server.

 ## Get started